JoyDMiCE/bitlinks_v2/README.md

    ### 5. Bitly token

    If you don't like reading, here's a video guide - https://www.youtube.com/watch?v=oxXgIN4wvSA .

     To get a bitly token (which you need).

-   go to the site https://bitly.com/ .
+    Go to the site https://bitly.com/ .

-   after which, register.
+    After which, register.

-   find your icon (it is on the top right) and click on it.
+    Find your icon (it is on the top right) and click on it.

     | --- Profile Settings ----- GENERIC ACCESS TOKEN and enter your password there.

-   now press the orange button "GENERIC TOKEN".
+    Now press the orange button "GENERIC TOKEN".

-   you were given a token that you copy and paste (example: sd7f87hhjd9ffj454jjef8884s3).
+    You were given a token that you copy and paste (example: sd7f87hhjd9ffj454jjef8884s3).

-   go to the project folder (bitlinks_v2).
+    Go to the project folder (bitlinks_v2).

-   and create a .env file.
+    And create a .env file.

-   go through it with any editor you are comfortable with.
+    Go through it with any editor you are comfortable with.

    *AND WRITE EXACTLY AS WRITTEN HERE*.